brewinn/raytracerchallenge/README.md

 for Windows or MacOS.

 Project can be run using one of the Makefiles in either the project root, the src directory, or the tests directory.
-The _BASE_DIR_ variable will need to be edited to reflect the path of the repository's root.
+Makefiles should be run from their containing directory, so the Makefile at the project's root should be run with the user's working directory at the project's root.
 The usage options of each Makefile is given within the file itself.
 For example, running

 ```